MicrosoftDocs/cpp-docs/docs/mfc/reference/cframewnd-class.md

 ```

 ### Return Value
  A pointer to the current [CView](../../mfc/reference/cview-class.md).
-If there is no current view, returns **NULL**.
+If there is no current view, returns NULL.

 ### Remarks
- This function returns **NULL** when called for an MDI main frame window ( `CMDIFrameWnd`).
+ This function returns NULL when called for an MDI main frame window ( `CMDIFrameWnd`).
 In an MDI application, the MDI main frame window does not have a view associated with it.
 Instead, each individual child window ( `CMDIChildWnd`) has one or more associated views.
 The active view in an MDI application can be obtained by first finding the active MDI child window and then finding the active view for that child window.
 The active MDI child window can be found by calling the function `MDIGetActive` or `GetActiveFrame` as demonstrated in the following:

  [!code-cpp[NVC_MFCWindowing#2](../../mfc/reference/codesnippet/cpp/cframewnd-class_2.cpp)]